September 30, 2014

 Nevertheless, so far as Abraham was concerned, he was 'bound to believe' that it was not only his bare duty, but also 'well pleasing unto God that he should accomplish what was enjoined', as Owen himself admits (Works X p44).
 He was bound to believe that God would 'love and approve this thing, whether ever it be done or no', even as he was also bound to believe that God would yet keep His promises concerning Isaac (Heb.
 11:17-19).
 He did not try to reconcile his conflicting duties--but simply acknowledged a mystery and followed both duties in faith.

 Ken Stebbins, Christ Freely Offered (Lithgow, Australia: Covenanter Press, 1996), 27.
+Also in Christ Freely Offered (Lansvale, NSW, Australia: Tulip Publishing, 2020), 19–20.

 In the special case of Abraham and Isaac, it is useful to note that it is not only a case of God commanding something that He did not will to come to pass, but that He is also commanding something that is clearly something He does not approve.
 That’s another significant difference between God’s general precepts (which he does approve) and this Abraham/Isaac scenario.
-Note what Vos says:
+Note what Vos said:

 80. How are we to evaluate Abraham’s case where he was first commanded to sacrifice Isaac, and this command was later withdrawn?

 Here God commands something that He does not will.
 The great problem, however, was just how God can decree something that He does not approve.
-In Abraham’s case, one could at most find a difficulty concerning God'’ truthfulness.
+In Abraham’s case, one could at most find a difficulty concerning God’s truthfulness.
 How can God say to Abraham, “It is my will that you sacrifice your son,” while in reality it was not His will?
 One must so understand this that God did not really say to Abraham, “It is my positive will that it come to pass (will of decree), but it is my will of precept prescribed for you,” that is, “I demand of you that you should feel commanded to do it.”

 Geerhardus Vos, Reformed Dogmatics, trans.
 Richard B. Gaffin, Jr., 4 vols.
 (Bellingham, WA: Lexham Press, 2012–2014), 1:25.